 Bear in mind this is not the same throughout the island.

-For instance: on Kona side it can get up into the 90s, whereas Hawaiʻi Volcano National Park lows in winter get down to the 49°F/9°C range and Mauna Kea is capable of snow.
-When most houses lack central air conditioning or heat this can pose as a challenge.
+For instance, on the Kona side of the island it can get up into the 90s, whereas Hawaiʻi Volcanoes National Park lows in winter get down to the 49°F/9°C range and Mauna Kea is capable of snow.
+When most houses lack central air conditioning or heat this can pose a challenge.